 We’ve learned over time that she is a happier beardie when we take her out and say hi every day.
 The more we handle her, the more she seems to like it.

 We were petrified of hurting Bacardi when we first got her.
-We were overly gentle and truly feared to cause harm to the newest member of our family.
+We were overly gentle and truly feared causing harm to the newest member of our family.

 Now, he wasn’t rough or harmful or dangerous at all.
 But he wasn’t letting her have her way either.
 He held her firmly.
 He showed us how to do the same.
 You can see exactly what he taught us in our step-by-step guide to picking up and holding a bearded dragon here!